No Bake Pumpkin Cheesecake in a Jar

 Then build the layers, half the speculaas crunch, half the pumpkin cream cheese mousse, half the whipping cream.
 Repeat with the second halves of each filling ending with the whipping cream.
 Sprinkle the 3 tbsp of speculaas crunch on top and place in the fridge.

 The mason jars are wonderful for storing individual servings.
-You can make the trifles ahead of time, screw the lids on top and pop them in the fridge.
-They keep really well for up to 3 days in the fridge.
+You can make the cheesecakes ahead of time, screw the lids on top and pop them in the fridge.
+They keep well for up to 3 days in the fridge.

 Ingredients